 Some states require drivers to carry UM/UIM, or uninsured/underinsured motorist coverage.
 This coverage protects a driver if they get in an accident where the other party does not have auto insurance.
 Tennessee does not require UM/UIM coverage.

-Some states have “No-Fault” laws where a policyholder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
-Tennessee is not a “No-Fault” state.
+Some states have no-fault car insurance laws where a policyholder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
+Tennessee is not a no-fault state.

 Personal Injury Protection (PIP)